davidbejarcaceres/React-Redux-Router-Customers/README.md

 In the project directory, you can run:

 ### `yarn start`
+### `node node-server.js`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+The second command refers to the node server working as the back-end api serving a json (database) db.json

 ### `yarn test`